vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 > **This feature is now enabled by default for all users.** As a result, users will be able to see a network protection card in the Defender for Endpoint app, along with App Protection and Web Protection.
 Users are also required to provide location permission to complete the set up.
 Administrators can change the default value for network protection if they decide not to use it via the Intune App Configuration policies.
 There are also several administrator controls to offer flexibility, including privacy controls to configure the data that's sent by Defender for Endpoint from Android devices.
 For more information, see [network protection](android-configure.md).

-## Device Tagging
+## Device tagging

 Mobile Device Tagging is now generally available.
 This feature enables bulk tagging the mobile devices by allowing the administrators to set up tags via Intune.
 Administrators can configure the device tags through Intune via configuration policies and push them to user's devices.
 Once the user installs and activates Defender, the client app passes the device tags to the Security Portal.
 The Device tags appear against the devices in the Device Inventory.

 This configuration is available for both the enrolled (MDM) devices and unenrolled (MAM) devices.
 For more information, see [Device Tagging (MDM)](android-configure.md#device-tagging) and [Device Tagging (MAM)](android-configure-mam.md#device-tagging).

-## Microsoft Defender for Endpoint on Company-owned personally enabled devices
+## Microsoft Defender for Endpoint on company-owned personally enabled devices

 Defender for Endpoint is now generally available on AE COPE devices.
 Enterprises can onboard devices on COPE mode and push Defender for Endpoint to user's devices through the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 With this support, Android Enterprise COPE devices get the full capabilities of our offering on Android, including: